-Employee retention strategies are long-term, structured efforts that help organizations keep their most valuable employees engaged, motivated, and committed.
-These strategies span onboarding, professional development, recognition, leadership support, workplace flexibility, and growth opportunities.
-Each is designed to reduce turnover and ensure workforce continuity.
+Employee retention is the answer to organizations’ unending talent efficiency problems.
+Simply put, retention strategies are long-term, structured efforts that help organizations keep their most valuable employees engaged, motivated, and committed.
+These strategies span onboarding, professional development, recognition, leadership support, workplace flexibility, and growth opportunities, each designed to reduce turnover and ensure workforce continuity.

-According to Gallup, 42% of employees who voluntarily left their jobs in the past year said their manager or organization could have done something to prevent them from leaving.
+According to Gallup, 42% of employees who voluntarily left their jobs in the past year said their manager or organization could’ve prevented them from leaving.
 This striking figure underscores the urgent need for proactive, employee-centered retention planning.

 So, why are workers leaving?